-“One cannot do it on their own.
-The more support you have the easier it is.
-Ask for help where you need it and keep talking, sharing experiences and ideas.
-Involve your team.
-They appreciate it and feel valued; the business benefits as result.
+“It cannot be done alone.
+Ask for help where you need it and keep talking, share experiences and ideas.
+Involving your team is very important.
+They appreciate it and feel valued.
+The business benefits as a result.

-Finally, provide your vision.
-Have you researched the concept thoroughly and is the business case for it sound?
-Remain confident, do not deviate from it, even when getting traction takes longer than you want for it to.”
+Finally, providing you have researched your concept thoroughly and the business case for it is sound, do not deviate from your vision.
+Remain confident, even when getting traction takes longer than you expect.”

 Visit The Barbery at 29 Webber Street, London SE1 8QW, UK. +44 (0) 7500 899661.

-*OWAY grows their extracts on a 50,000 square meters biodynamic land.
+*OWAY grow their extracts on a 50,000 square meters biodynamic land.
 They harvest and distill twelve different types of medicinal plants, including rosemary, lemon balm, sage, thyme, mint and helichrysum.
-These plants are processed without using any chemicals or solvents.
+OWAY process these plants without using any chemicals or solvents.

 9 May 2019